 Current and Future Challenges in Smart Mobility

 Smart cities must deliver effective smart mobility solutions while encouraging innovation, facilitating a collaborative ecosystem, and meeting sustainability goals.
 These challenges are part of the rapidly changing landscape of urban mobility as seen through the lens of a smart city planner.
-Strategies to meet mobility challenges and solve urban mobility problems are unique to each city and involve:
+Strategies to meet city mobility challenges and solve urban mobility problems are unique to each city and involve:

-- Designing effective, equitable, safe and secure public transport systems, integrated with mobility-as-a-service and other platforms
+- Designing effective, equitable, safe and secure public transport systems, integrated with mobility-as-a-service (MaaS) and other platforms

 - Adapting to vehicle innovation and adoption (autonomous, connected, electric, shared, dockless)